FadedController/study-cards/README.md

 $ cd study-cards
 ```

-This project uses the yarn package manager, so **if you do not have it installed, run the following command**
+This project uses the yarn package manager, so **if you do not have it installed, run the following command:**

 ```bash
 $ npm install --global yarn
 ```

-Now install the project dependencies
+Now install the project dependencies:

 ```bash
 $ yarn